peterhinch/micropython-monitor/README.md

 Pico pin going high is about 23μs.
 With SPI I measured -12μs.
 This isn't as absurd as it sounds: a negative latency is the effect of the decorator which sends the character before the coroutine starts.
-These values are small in the context of `uasyncio`: scheduling delays are on the order of 150μs or greater depending on the platform.
+These values are small in the context of `asyncio`: scheduling delays are on the order of 150μs or greater depending on the platform.
 See `tests/latency.py` for a way to measure latency.

 The use of decorators eases debugging: they are readily turned on and off by